 - 1 teaspoon poppyseeds

-- 1 can 15 ounces mandarin oranges, thoroughly drained
+- 1 (15 ounces) can mandarin oranges, thoroughly drained

 - 2 cups fresh strawberries hulled and sliced

-- 3 kiwis peeled, halved, and sliced
+- 3 medium kiwis peeled, halved, and sliced

 - 1 cup seedless grapes